-Addiction Affects the Entire Family
+Substance Dependence Affects the Entire Family

 Drug and alcohol dependence is the most pressing national public health problem, and it does not discriminate.
 Drug and alcohol dependence is prevalent among the rich and poor, across all regions of the country, and affects all ethnic and social groups.

-Millions of Americans misuse or have an alcohol or drug dependency, and most of them have families who are affected by this addiction and suffer from the consequences of living with someone who has this illness.
+Millions of Americans misuse or have an alcohol or drug dependency, and most of them have families who are affected by this SUD and suffer from the consequences of living with someone who has this illness.
 Family members, especially children, need to know that they are not alone.

 A false sense of hope develops in families.
 They start to believe that the situation is not that bad, because, like most individuals with an addiction, their loved one has a job, and is seen as a productive member of society.
-Addiction tends to worsen over time, hurting not only the addicted person but also their family members.
+Substance use tends to worsen over time, hurting not only the addicted person but also their family members.

 Children of drug addict parents are exposed to traumatic things like domestic violence, overdose, and incarceration.
 This kind of exposure can create long-term challenges in adulthood for these children.
 Data from the Partnership for Drug-Free Kids shows that the children of addict parents will more likely have depression in adulthood.